Free allocation based on benchmarks

 In accordance with the rules set out in the Benchmarking Decision, all Member States and EEA-EFTA countries have carried out a preliminary calculation of the number of free allowances to be allocated to each installation in their territory and have notified these so-called national implementation measures (NIMs) to the Commission.

-The Commission is currently carrying out in-depth assessments of each notification to ensure completeness and compliance with the relevant legal provisions.
-The EFTA Surveillance Authority is doing the same for EEA-EFTA notifications.
+The Commission has carried out an in-depth assessment of each notification to ensure completeness and compliance with the relevant legal provisions.
+The EFTA Surveillance Authority has done the same for the notifications from the EEA-EFTA states.

-If the preliminary allocation through NIMS exceeds the maximum amount of allowances available, a cross-sectoral correction factor will have to be applied (Article 10a.5 of the revised ETS Directive).
-The Commission will calculate whether a correction is needed and from which year.
+As the preliminary allocation through the NIMs exceeded the maximum amount of allowances available in 2013, a cross-sectoral correction factor will have to be applied (as provided for in Article 10a.5 of the revised ETS Directive).
+The correction factor will be 5.73 % in 2013 and will thereafter increase gradually to 17.56% in 2020.

 The Benchmarking team can be reached by email